Kinder Morgan to buy El Paso for $21 billion

 The warrants will have an exercise price of $40 and a five-year term.

+Including El Paso's debt, the deal tops $38 billion, making it the second biggest merger in 2011 behind AT&T Inc's (T.N) $39 billion deal to buy Deutsche Telekom's (DTEGn.DE) T-Mobile USA, according to Thomson Reuters data.

-The transaction has been approved by each company's board the companies said.
-Kinder Morgan said it has a commitment letter from Barclays Capital underwriting the full amount of cash required for the transaction.
+Kinder Morgan said it has a commitment letter from Barclays Capital underwriting the $11.5 billion in cash required for the transaction.

+The deal also highlights the advantages that energy infrastructure companies have gained in recent years by using a financial structure known as master limited partnerships (MLPs), which pay no corporate taxes but distribute the lion's share of their profits to invsetors and the general partner through dividends.

+Companies like Kinder Morgan -- which owns nearly all of its assets through its MLP, Kinder Morgan Energy Partners KMP.N -- have a tax advantage over their competitors and have also received higher valuations from investors.

 The new company hopes to generate $350 million a year in cost savings, or about 5 percent of the combined companies' earnings before interest taxes, depreciation and amortisation.
 Kinder Morgan expects to be able to increase its dividend after the deal closes due to these savings.